-Ms. Coleman’s legal expertise focuses on all aspects of Family and Domestic Relations Law, including but not limited to divorce, parentage, post decree matters, and grandparents’ rights cases.
+Ms. Coleman’s legal expertise focuses on all aspects of Family and Domestic Relations Law, including but not limited to divorce, parentage, post-decree matters, and grandparents’ rights cases.
 She is extensively involved in representing children as a Guardian Ad Litem (“GAL”) and/or Child’s Representative.
-In addition to extensive litigation, Ms. Coleman is certified as a mediator, both court-appointed and agreed upon, as well as trained in the area of collaborative law as an option to resolving cases.
+In addition to extensive litigation, Ms. Coleman is certified as a mediator, both court-appointed and agreed upon, as well as trained in the area of collaborative law as an option for resolving cases.

 Ms. Coleman holds Make-a-Wish close to her heart, giving time and toys to the children of the Chicagoland area.
 Further, she gives her time to the community by putting together and presenting seminars for both colleagues and members of the community relative to Domestic Relations and Collaborative Law with being a Fellow with the Collaborative Institute of Illinois so as to educate others with current legal topics.